Differentiable Quantum Architecture Search: Applications

 Here we give a concrete example.
 For an arbitrary graph instance drawn from the Erd\"os-R\'enyi distribution with a MAX CUT of 12, DQAS automatically design a circuit that exactly predicts the MAX CUT of 12.
 This $p=5$ circuit is composed of following layers: rx-layer, zz-layer, zz-layer, ry-layer and rx-layer.
 Note the two zz-layers are induced by distinct sets of underlying subgraphs with only four edges each.
 As a comparison, the $P=1$ vanilla QAOA gives expected MAX CUT of $10.39$, while $P=2$ vanilla QAOA predicts $11.18$.
+In terms of overlap with exact MAX CUT configuration state, the reduced ansatz found by DQAS has nearly $100\%$ success probability for one-shot measurement to get the MAX CUT value while $P=2$ vanilla QAOA has $47\%$ success probability to get the correct MAX CUT value.
 The reduced ansatz designed by DQAS consumes about the same amount of quantum resources as the $P=1$ QAOA circuit yet even outperforms the vanilla $P=2$ QAOA circuit.
 We stress that such an encouraging result is not a special case.
 By using the reduced ansatz layers, we can consistently find reduced ansatz that outperforms vanilla QAOA of the same depth for MAX CUT problems on a variety of unweighted and weighted graphs \cite{Note1}.

 DQAS not only can learn QAOA from scratch, but also can easily find better alternatives with shorter circuit depth with an operation pool using slightly tweaked Hamiltonian evolution blocks as primitive circuit layers.
 This last achievement is of paramount importance in the NISQ era where circuit depth is a key limitation.